woocommerce/woocommerce-blocks/docs/releases/readme.md

 #### Create a release pull request

 Using the [release pull request template](../../.github/pull_request_template.md), create a pull request for the release branch you just created.
-This pull request will *not* get merged to master but contains the checklist to go over as a part of the release along with being a place to contain all planning/communication around the release.
+This pull request will have changes merged to master but might not be a straight merge if it contains cherry-picked commits.
+The pull request also contains the checklist to go over as a part of the release along with being a place to contain all planning/communication around the release.
 The checklist should be completed and the pull request has an approved review from at least one team member before you do the Github deploy or release the plugin to WordPress.org.

 ### Patch releases against latest master